What is Ultrasonic Welding?

 Step 2 – Horn Contact

-A titanium or aluminum component, referred to as a horn, actively engages with the upper plastic part by making contact with it.
+A titanium or aluminium component, referred to as a horn, actively engages with the upper plastic part by making contact with it.

 Ultrasonic Welding